“An charming small hotel at the heart of Morocco’s funkiest coastal town - stunning roof-terrace views”

 - Guest Lounge

-Dark wood, sober colours and elegant cane furniture are all common to the immaculate, colonial-themed rooms.
-Sepia photographs, globes and vintage books tied with string add character, as do a stylish set of golf clubs in one room!
+Dark wood, sober colours, cream walls and elegant cane furniture are all common to the immaculately conceived, colonial-themed rooms, all named with O. Sepia photographs, globes and vintage books tied with string add character, as do a stylish set of golf clubs in one room!

-If you can stretch to it, book a Suite Unik Prestige - ours had a beach-view bathtub and another has a stunning private roof terrace!
-Suite Unik rooms are spacious and light; Unik Prestige rooms are bit darker as they open onto the inner gallery - that said high riad ceilings mean they feel airy enough and all rooms have air-conditioning.
-There are a handful of rooms suitable for families, too.
+If you can stretch to it, book a Suite Unik Prestige - ours had a beach-view bathtub and another (Avelmor) has a stunning private roof terrace.
+Suite Unik rooms are spacious and light; Unik Prestige rooms are bit darker as they open onto the inner gallery - that said, high riad ceilings mean they feel airy enough and all rooms have air-conditioning.
+There are a handful of rooms suitable for families with a mezzanine floor with twin beds, too.

 The bathrooms we saw were lovely, with bronze, ceramic or hardwood basins and bowls of spices in which shampoos and body lotions nestle; towels and bathrobes are suitably fluffy.